 The Human Firewall – Because Cybersecurity isn’t an IT Problem

+Cybersecurity isn’t sexy but it’s of vital importance to the Vistage community.
+Changes to the law in 2018 mean that every director has an absolute responsibility for this subject which can’t be delegated.
 Cybercrime is often described as the biggest threat to modern business.
 However, there are still plenty of companies and business leaders who either fail to understand the threat or think it’s the responsibility of the IT manager.
-This workshop on Cybersecurity has been designed to equip business leaders with vital skills and essential knowledge necessary in today's fully connected business environment.
+This is an entertaining and thought provoking workshop on Cybersecurity, it’s been designed to equip business leaders with essential knowledge and understanding requisite in today's fully connected business environment.

 It’s taking leaders a long time to realise this is a business issue and not a technology issue.
 There are very few businesses where a cyber-threat is not a major risk to its welfare.
 Warren Buffet famously said, “It takes 20 years to build a reputation and five minutes to destroy it.”
 These days a company’s reputation can be destroyed within a couple of clicks.